RishabhJain2018/rishabhjain2018.github.io/index.md

     </div>

     <div style="float:left; ">
       <span>Built an open source platform for evaluating and benchmarking AI models.
-We have hosted <span class="fw-400">100+ AI challenges</span> with <span class="fw-400">10,000+  users</span>, who have created <span class="fw-400">100,000+ submissions</span>.
-More than <span class="fw-400">25 organizations</span> from industry and academia use it for hosting their AI challenges.
-The project is open source with <span class="fw-400">120+ contributors, </span> and <span class="fw-400"> 2M+ pageviews.</span>.
-Some of the organizations using it are <span class="fw-400">Google, Facebook, IBM, Intel, eBay, etc.</span> and research labs from <span class="fw-400"> Stanford, CMU, MIT, Georgia Tech, etc.</span> also use it and it's forked version for hosting their internal challenges instead of reinventing the wheel.</span>
+We have hosted <span class="fw-400">200+ AI challenges</span> with <span class="fw-400">18,000+  users</span>, who have created <span class="fw-400">180,000+ submissions</span>.
+More than <span class="fw-400">30 organizations</span> from industry and academia use it for hosting their AI challenges.
+The project is open source with <span class="fw-400">130+ contributors, </span> and <span class="fw-400"> 2M+ yearly pageviews</span>.
+Some of the organizations using it are <span class="fw-400">Google Research, Facebook AI Research, DeepMind, Amazon, eBay Research, Mapillary Research, etc.</span> and research labs from <span class="fw-400">MIT, Stanford, Carnegie Mellon University, Georgia Tech, Virginia Tech, UMBC, University of Pittsburg, Draper, University of Adelaide, IIT-Madras, Nankai University, etc. </span> also use it to host large AI challenges like <a href="https://twitter.com/AmazonScience/status/1478543349871255553" target="_blank">AlexaPrize</a> on it.
+It's forked versions are used by large organizations such as <a href="https://health.aiaudit.org/" target="_blank">World Health Organization</a>, <a href="https://data-challenges.fz-juelich.de/about" target="_blank">Forschungszentrum Jülich</a> <span style="font-size: 0.85em">(one of the largest interdisciplinary research centres in Europe)</span>, etc. for hosting their challenges instead of reinventing the wheel.</span>

     </div>